calaldees/teachingWorkshops/teacherTraining/assessment.md

 * Brockman story
 * Charles Tom story

 Activity: Board: What are the character traits we want to inspire?
-Invisible Curriculum (Refer to the Teacher Standards for inspiration).
+Invisible Curriculum (Refer to the Teachers' Standards for inspiration).